 (‘Wansbeck General wind turbine produces no power for two years’, The Journal, 5 November 2009).

-Northumbria Health Care Trust have announced that the turbine can’t be economically repaired and will be removed.
+Northumbria Health Care Trust subsequently announced that the turbine could not be economically repaired and it was removed.

 Two of the three 66.5m turbines at Kirkheaton, which were put up less than 10 years ago, have not operated since Autumn 2008 due to blade faults on two of the turbines.